squid-cache/squid-cache.github.io/docs/SquidFaq/TroubleShooting.md

     forwarding loops are correctly detected.

-When Squid detects a forwarding loop, it is logged to the *cache.log* file with the recieved *Via* header.
+When Squid detects a forwarding loop, it is logged to the *cache.log* file with the received *Via* header.
 From this header you can determine which cache (the last in the list) forwarded the request to you.

 > :bulb: